-A member will be appointed by the FPSE Executive Committee, with voice but without vote, to act as liaison between the Standing Committee, and the treated with the utmost respect and dignity; they will be appropriately compensated for their time, and their advice, guidance and teachings will be heard.
+A member will be appointed by the FPSE Executive Committee, with voice but without vote, to act as liaison between the Standing Committee, and the compensated for their time, and their advice, guidance and teachings will be heard.

 Executive and Presidents' Council.